mozilla/app-validator/README.md

 npm install acorn
 ```

-Acorn will also be used if no Spidermonkey installation is found.
+Acorn will also be used if no Spidermonkey installation is found, though some
+features of JavaScript will be unavailable (particularly around ES6), and some
+unit tests will be skipped.

+Acorn is used to run the test suite on Travis CI.

 ## Running